 driver information center, keyless access, navigation, multimedia interface and voice recognition/command systems

 Although this coverage seems standard across multiple dealerships’ websites, it’s best to contact your local retailer and comb through a Land Rover extended warranty contract to see exactly what would be covered on your vehicle.
+Some dealers say customers can make unlimited claims or cover repairs up to the equivalent total purchase price of the vehicle.

 What the Land Rover Extended Warranty Does Not Cover